James-Fleming12/EvidentialHDC/README.md

    the label budget is spent only on conditions where the gap is significant: beam_missing ($-0.001$) and motion_blur ($+0.006$) have nothing to close, and snow's $+0.013$ is borderline; labels should not be spent there.
-5. **Improve the extractor on wet_ground -- the only condition that still badly lags DGLSS++.** At the prototype/zero-shot level cov-shift is far below DGLSS++ on wet_ground (HDC-zs $35.8\%$ vs $48.3\%$; labeled prototype ceiling $40.5\%$ vs $51.4\%$, Section 2 tables), and at full scale it is the extractor's weakest condition: the lowest frozen ($0.297$) and the largest closeable gap ($+0.122$).
-Improving the wet_ground features (e.g. ground/terrain-specific normalization or augmentation, since the failure is concentrated in driveable_surface, sidewalk, terrain -- the wet-flooded classes) would raise the zero-shot and shrink the AL burden on the one condition where labels matter most.